danahassanein/weather-app/README.md

 # weather-app

-weather app using HTML, CSS, Javascript
+Weather app using HTML, CSS and Javascript